Sophie Scholl: The Dream Endures

 Heroine

-Sophie’s story is told in films like Sophie Scholl –- The Final Days, nominated for an Academy Award for Best Foreign Film in 2006, and in books, including The White Rose, Munich 1942-1943, the source of the story of Sophie’s dream, authored by her sister Inge Scholl.
+Films like Sophie Scholl: The Final Days, nominated for an Academy Award for Best Foreign Film in 2006. and books, including The White Rose, Munich 1942-1943, the source of the story of Sophie’s dream, authored by her sister Inge Scholl, tell her story.

-The ripple effect of the White Rose and their passive resistance manifested in the aftermath of 9/11, the U.S. invasion of Afghanistan, the enactment of the repressive U.S. Patriot Act, and the rise of anti-Muslim hate around the world.
-Emails with the story of the White Rose and the texts of their leaflets blanketed the globe.
-The numbers were far beyond what the small group could have imagined during World War 2 using a secret printing press to imprint their message against the Third Reich.
+The generational ripple effect of the peaceful resistance of the student led-White Rose against the suppression and violence of the Third Reich was apparent a half century later in the aftermath of 9/11, the U.S. invasion of Afghanistan, the enactment of the repressive U.S. Patriot Act, and the rise of anti-Muslim hate around the world.
+Emails telling the story of Sophie Scholl and the White Rose and the texts of their leaflets blanketed the globe–virtually.
+The power of a small determined group, using a secret printing press, has inspired millions a half century later to rise up against suppression of speech and for the freedom of all people against the inhumanity and violence of fascist regimes anywhere.

 The passion and commitment and grasp of political realities is manifest in the text of the sixth White Rose Society leaflet: